 Eye rolls will be given in response to simple motherly directives like: “eat your dinner”, “put some shoes on” and “what’s that you’re wearing?”

 3. Has no qualms about interrupting adult conversations

-When I was a kid, my mum used to day, “Shoosh, adults are talking.”
+When I was a kid, my mother used to say, “Shoosh, adults are talking.”
 And so I shooshed.
 It was made abundantly clear to me that adult conversations took precedence over my need to say, “Mum, look!”
 I’m not sure if this is right or wrong but it is Baby Boomer parenting 101.
-These days, we have pushed the needle too far in the other direction and mistakenly given our kids the impression that they are the centre of, not only our universe but THE universe in general.
+These days, we have pushed the needle too far in the other direction and mistakenly given our kids the impression that they are the centre of not only our universe but THE universe in general.

 4. They don’t ask you, they tell you